Last Updated on

 Additionally, Betterment takes care of portfolio rebalancing – which matches your goals with the best asset reallocation.

 They help you track your external investments (outside of Betterment).
-This gives you a unified platform to keep track of all of your assets.
+This tracking software gives you a unified platform to keep track of all of your assets.

-Basically, they operate at a zero minimum account – there is just a 0.25% annual fee for digital portfolio management.
+They operate at a zero minimum account – there is just a 0.25% annual fee for digital portfolio management.
 But if you need human interaction in the form of a team of expert financial advisors (who would interact with you via email and phone), you can choose Betterment Premium.
-With this plan, the account minimum is $100k with a 0.40% annual fee.
+With this plan, the account minimum is $100k, with a 0.40% annual fee.

 They have four account types – Smart Saver, Taxable Investment, Trust, and IRA.